stele95/LinVAM/README.md

 ## Configuring ydotool
 ### TL/DR
 - Run ``configure-ydotoold.sh``, this will set up [Udev rule for input](https://github.com/stele95/LinVAM?tab=readme-ov-file#udev-rule-for-input)
-- If you have a system that uses systemd, run ``setup-ydotoold-startup-systemd.sh``.
-If not, read [Ydotoold daemon autostart](https://github.com/stele95/LinVAM?tab=readme-ov-file#ydotoold-daemon-autostart)

 ### Manual configuration
 #### Udev rule for input